RafhaanShah/grAfterburner/README.md

      image: "grafana/grafana-arm32v7-linux:latest"
      ```
 4. **Optional Configurations:**
-   - edit line 25 of _docker-compose.yaml_ to change the port Grafana runs on from 8025 to something else (leave the 3000)
+   - Edit line 25 of _docker-compose.yaml_ to change the port Grafana runs on from 8025 to something else (leave the 3000).
-   - remove line 29-32 of _docker-compose.yaml_ if you want to enable login with password for Grafana
+   - Remove line 29-32 of _docker-compose.yaml_ if you want to enable login with password for Grafana.
-   - If you do not want the services to start on the boot-up of your system remove the 3 lines in _docker-compose.yaml_ that say _'restart: always'_ (line 7, 22, 39)
+   - If you do not want the services to start on the boot-up of your system remove the 3 lines in _docker-compose.yaml_ that say _'restart: always'_ (line 7, 22, 39).
    - If you wish to change how often MSI Afterburner polls your hardware for new data, open MSI Afterburner, Settings -> Monitoring -> Hardware Polling Period.
    - You will probably also want to change how often collectd fetches new data as well, so open _collectd.conf_ and edit line 11 and 15, further reading in the [collectd docs](https://collectd.org/documentation/manpages/collectd.conf.5.shtml).
    - If you changed the collectd fetch frequency, you should also edit _graphite/conf/storage-schemas.conf_ and edit line 34, more info in the [Graphite docs](https://graphite.readthedocs.io/en/latest/config-carbon.html#storage-schemas-conf).